-Often times people do things or give things to others in life that are more than just the object or the act presented before them.
-It’s hard to know though what something means to someone else without the context of having lived their life.
-But more often than not I’d say it’s a safe bet that it’s taken a lot more than money and time for all of those things to be present before you.
-Thereby, if you can find the ability to make the effort to get to know someone else, you will essentially allow yourself to get more than you ever knew by doing so.
+Often times people do things, or give things to others in life, that are more than just the object or the act presented to them.
+When someone does something for you, or gives something to you, it’s hard to know though what exactly that something might mean to be given by them without the context of having lived their life.
+Thereby, if you can make the effort to get to know someone else, you will essentially allow yourself to always get more than you would have otherwise.

 Here’s a personal cheat sheet to somewhat understand what I mean by that.

 (Stock photo from the joyofbaking.com)

 That’s what I was thinking about in the shower this morning: french toast.
 Not because I really wanted french toast, or because I want to start having all my posts revolve around my thoughts while I’m in the bathroom, but because of what french toast symbolizes to me.

 French toast is one of those things that reminds me of times gone by; more specifically, of people gone by.

 It reminds me of Sunday mornings at my grandparents’ house when everybody would gather for brunch and just be a family.
 It reminds me of a whole family.
 My whole family.
 Of people no longer here; of laughter and love; and in my late teens and early twenties, of the magical hangover cure that the french toast became after a night of partying.

 There was something special about those times with my family.
 Something magical about that french toast my grandmother would make, and the scene in which I shared those memories.
 I can remember everything about my french toast family Sundays: the smell, the way everyone helped out in the kitchen, what bread my grandmother would use to make it, how she cooked it, what it looked liked in this giant tray at the table, where everybody sat, how fucking hungry I was and how my grandmother used to nit-pick at me to take smaller bites (I would just cut my pieces smaller and stack them up instead); and you damn well better believe I remember how it tasted.